Yordan Alvarez Player Props: Astros vs. Pirates

 Pirates Pitching Rankings

-- The Pirates' 4.91 team ERA ranks 21st across all MLB pitching staffs.
+- The Pirates have the 17th-ranked team ERA across all MLB pitching staffs (4.73).

-- Pirates pitchers combine to rank 19th in baseball in home runs surrendered (13 total, 1.3 per game).
+- Pirates pitchers combine to rank 19th in baseball in home runs allowed (15 total, 1.4 per game).

-- Keller (1-0) makes the start for the Pirates, his third of the season.

-- In his last appearance on Wednesday, the righty threw seven innings against the Boston Red Sox, giving up one earned run while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.